kramse/kramse-labs/README.md

 Debian can be downloaded via links from: https://www.debian.org/

-Recommended version are the current long term stable versions, currently Debian 11.
+Recommended version are the current long term stable versions, currently Debian 12.

+**Important:**
+Make sure to use the 64-bit Intel based version if possible, AMD64.
+Most tools will also work on other versions, but I test using the AMD64 architecture.

 Which currently can be downloaded from: https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/